peterhinch/micropython-nano-gui/DRIVERS.md

 greyscale drivers where a color value maps onto a monochrome pixel brightness.

 Some additional boilerplate code is required for such drivers to enable them to render monochrome object such as glyphs.
-To enable a monochrome driver to run code written for color displays it too should incorporate this code.
-Otherise the script will fail with an "Incompatible device driver" exception.
 ```python
 from drivers.boolpalette import BoolPalette
 # In the constructor: